TimmyLin21/Job-listings-with-filtering/README.md

 ### Useful resources

 - [Tailwind](https://tailwindcss.com/) - This guided me through the project.
 I really liked how detailed it is and will use it going forward.
+- [A Handy Little System for Animated Entrances in CSS](https://css-tricks.com/a-handy-little-system-for-animated-entrances-in-css/) - This helped me create css animation efficiently.

 ## Author